Frequently Asked Questions

 If it is an established account, please contact your OGCA Account Technician.

-If you cannot make contact with these individuals, or if your problem or situation cannot be resolved, please contact Maggie Griscavage, the OGCA Director, ext.
-6446.
+If you cannot make contact with these individuals, or if your problem or situation cannot be resolved, please contact Wanda Bowen, OGCA Interim Director, ext.
+6076.
 Please give us the opportunity to help you first.

 Q. Match represents that portion of allowable project or program costs not borne by the sponsoring agency.
 When is a fund 14 needed?